hackerkid/fall-2016/communities/conu-hackers/community-impact-proposal.md

 ## Your Proposal

-The beginning of an open source initiative
+The beginning of an open source initiative.

-provide a brief summary of what you are planning to accomplish with your project.
+Plan of attack : The launch of this initiative will begin with a "Hack week" in January.
+This will take place a week before ConUHacks II, happening January 21-22, 2017.

 The following pieces might help strengthen this section:
-- **Timing**: Set the scope appropriately.
 - **Community demographics**: increasing the size of the community, identify ways you are planning on accomplishing that.
 Explain how your efforts might help you create a more diverse community.
 - **Goals**: You identified the goals of your community assessment.
 Include a summary of those goals and how your proposal addresses those goals.
 - **Communication**: For a community to thrive, they need to be able to communicate with each other, identify how your community will be able to stay in-contact.
 This includes in-person meetings, webinars, and chat/forum platforms.